-Operational activities associated with the additional housing units and remaining commercial buildout capacity consistent with the buildout envisioned as part of the proposed project would result in long-term air pollutant emissions associated with mobile sources (e.g., vehicle trips), energy sources (e.g., natural gas), and area sources (e.g., architectural coatings and the use of landscape maintenance equipment).
+Operational activities associated with the 900 additional housing units and remaining commercial buildout capacity consistent with the buildout envisioned as part of the proposed project would result in long-term air pollutant emissions associated with mobile sources (e.g., vehicle trips), energy sources (e.g., natural gas), and area sources (e.g., architectural coatings and the use of landscape maintenance equipment).
 Before development can take place, a project will be required to be analyzed for conformance with the General Plan, zoning requirements, and other applicable local and State requirements; comply with the requirements of CEQA; and obtain all necessary clearances and permits.

-$PM{10}$ emissions result from running exhaust, tire and brake wear, and the entrainment of dust into the atmosphere from vehicles traveling on paved roadways.
-Entrainment of $PM{10}$ occurs when vehicle tires pulverize small rocks and pavement and the vehicle wakes generate airborne dust.
+PM{10} emissions result from running exhaust, tire and brake wear, and the entrainment of dust into the atmosphere from vehicles traveling on paved roadways.
+Entrainment of PM{10} occurs when vehicle tires pulverize small rocks and pavement and the vehicle wakes generate airborne dust.
 The contribution of tire and brake wear is small compared to the other PM emission processes.
 Gasoline-powered engines have small rates of particulate matter emissions compared with diesel-powered vehicles.
-The existing uses generate approximately 7,058 ADT and the proposed project would generate approximately 18,528 ADT.
+The existing uses generate approximately 31,374 ADT and full buildout of development consistent with the proposed project would generate approximately 36,857 ADT.